aosabook/500lines/modeller/modeller.markdown

 ## Introduction
 Humans are innately creative.
 We continuously design and build novel, useful, and interesting things.
 In modern times, we write software to assist in the design and creation process.
-Computer-aided design (CAD) software allows creators to design buildings, bridges, video game art, film monsters, 3D printable objects, and many other things on a computer before building a physical version of the design.
+Computer-aided design (CAD) software allows creators to design buildings, bridges, video game art, film monsters, 3D printable objects, and many other things before building a physical version of the design.

 At their core, CAD tools are a method of abstracting the 3-dimensional design into something that can be viewed and edited on a 2-dimensional screen.
 To fulfill that definition, CAD tools must offer three basic pieces of functionality.